zotonic/zotonic/doc/ref/models/model_config.rst

     ]

-If the database does not contain a ``mod_email.email_from`` configuration parameter, Zotonic falls back to the site configuration file and tries to find the parameter there.
+If the database does not contain a ``mod_email.email_from`` configuration parameter, Zotonic falls back to the :ref:`site config file <ref-site-configuration>` and tries to find the parameter there.

 When the config key would have any extra value (besides the value property) then they would be visible as extra properties and the